kesterling/FGDT-simulator/README.md

 **To start, be certain to first read the paper entitled, "Using LLM Digital Twin Simulation to Evaluate the Emergent Properties of Human Group Interaction."
 That paper describes the software implemented in this repository.** The PDF is [available in the repository](https://github.com/kesterling/FGDT-simulator/blob/main/Using%20LLM%20Digital%20Twin%20Simulation%20to%20Evaluate%20the%20Emergent%20Properties%20of%20Human%20Group%20Interaction.pdf)

-## Instructions to run the scripts
+## Instructions to run the simulator script

 TO RUN THIS REPOSITORY, download the full zip file, unpack it, and run the script locally on your machine.
 The download will include four subdirectories that are necessary for the Python scripts to run.
 These are: